skovalyova/majorel-restaurants-collection/README.md

 - Make sure you have the SQL database instance up and running.
 - Use `appsettings.Development.json` or secret manager in order to set `ConnectionStrings->RestaurantsDatabase` connection string.
+- Make sure the `Majorel.RestaurantsApp.API` is selected as a startup project.
-- Run the application in Visual Studio.
+- Run the application in Visual Studio using either `https` or `http` profile.
 - Database is created automatically during the application startup.
 - Navigate to the [https://localhost:7015/swagger](https://localhost:7015/swagger) to start exploring the API.